emacsmirror/comint-histories/README.md

 #### comint-histories-global-filters

 A list of global filters to be used as a filter for every history.
-Here is an example usage that prevents and input of length less or equal to 3 from entering a history:
+Here is an example usage that prevents an input of length less or equal to 3 from entering any history:

-It is probably wise to disable most completion sorting functionality as you will want to

 ```
 (add-to-list 'comint-histories-global-filters #'(lambda (input) (<= (length input) 3)))